THE DATA IS IN

 What does this mean?

 The charts all demonstrate a significant shift in attitude after a two-hour Bring It event.
 All four charts reveal a consolidation toward the center, implying that there was an overall modification in the group’s attitude away from the extreme edges.
-On every question, the group trends toward a more neutral stance at the end of the event, which implies that participants recognize that assumptions about one’s own party and the political ‘other’ might be exaggerated.
+On every question, the group trends toward a more neutral stance at the end of the event, which implies that participants recognize that assumptions about one’s own party and the political ‘other’ might be exaggerated and there is greater potential to humanize the ‘other side’.

 Recognizing personal biases can potentially create space for civil discourse.
-By acknowledging that the political ‘other’ isn’t as clueless or close-minded as you previously assumed, you are more likely to invite conversation and gain greater understanding.
-Civil discourse doesn’t assume some kumbaya moment where we all agree in the end, but rather it allows us to disagree with respect.
+By acknowledging that the political ‘other’ isn’t as clueless or close-minded as you previously assumed, you are more likely to invite conversation and gain greater awareness of diverse perspectives.
+Civil discourse doesn’t assume a kumbaya moment where everyone agrees, but rather it allows us to disagree with respect.

 Issues versus Parties